thnbi/thnbi/README.md

 <h1>oii, pode me chamar de <a href="https://github.com/thnbi">Renato</a>. <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px"> </h1>

-- 🌱 i’m front-end developer.
+- 🌱 i’m web developer.
 ## a little more about me...<img height="40px" src="https://media.giphy.com/media/5xRW2cUKfcyQg/giphy.gif">

 hey there! welcome to my github! i'm a brazilian developer, and I have been a tech enthusiast for as long as I can remember.
 I enjoy to code, learn and work with new tech.